-The lead applicant can be based anywhere globally/duly registered and having at least one year of operations in the space of advocacy and communications.
+The lead applicant can be based anywhere globally/duly registered and having at least one year of operations in the space of advocacy and/or communications or relevant areas.
 Their partnership should cover markets like Asia, Africa, Latin America at-least.